 |"Evergreen Lake Summer" Colored Pencil|

 A sparkling blue spruce stands guard over the weathered boardwalk and the green grass is starting to turn brown from the scorching sun.
-Summer is the busiest season at the lake.
-Red-winged Blackbirds are nesting, Canada Geese are bathing and the Cormorants, with wings outstretched, are drying out on the dam.
+Summer is the busiest season at the lake as red-winged blackbirds are nesting, Canada geese are bathing and the cormorants, with wings outstretched, are drying out on the dam.